-Are you a blog which gives news stories, so you want them to get the latest news to keep them well informed for the day…
+Are you a blog that gives news stories, so you want them to get the latest news to keep them well informed for the day…

-Are you a blog which gives fashion advice, so you want them to know how to dress smart for the day…
+Are you a blog that gives fashion advice, so you want them to know how to dress smart for the day…

 What is it you want your blog to do for a visitor when they stop by?

 Whatever your blog’s about, think about what it is you want your readers to take away from it.

 So there you have some fundamentals and things to think about before you start your blog!